Rite Aid seeks Chapter 11 bankruptcy protection as it deals with lawsuits and losses

 Deutsche Bank analyst George Hill said in an August note that Rite Aid operates on a much thinner profit margin than its competitors and while it can pay costs to service its debt, it won’t be able to cover principal payments “based on the current trajectory of the business.”

+The company’s filing in U.S. Bankruptcy Court in New Jersey listed $8.6 billion in total debts and $7.6 billion in assets.

-Rite Aid said Sunday that it had reached an agreement with some key creditors on a financial restructuring plan to cut its debt and position itself for future growth and that the bankruptcy filing was part of that process.
+Rite Aid said Sunday that it had reached an agreement with some key creditors on a financial restructuring plan to cut its debt.
+The company also said it obtained $3.45 billion in fresh financing from some of its lenders, which will help support the company through the Chapter 11 process.

+Rite Aid says it does not know yet which stores it will close, but it will transfer workers to other Rite Aid locations where possible.

+Gabelli Funds portfolio manager Jeff Jonas expects the company to close several hundred locations.
+He noted that this could ease some pressure on drugstores struggling to find workers.

+“All those people will get new jobs immediately,” he said.
+“You hate to say that someone’s bankruptcy is a positive, but it kind of is."

-The company also said it reached a deal to sell its small pharmacy benefits manager, Elixir, to MedImpact Healthcare Systems.
+Rite Aid also said Sunday that it reached a deal to sell its small pharmacy benefits manager, Elixir, to MedImpact Healthcare Systems.
 Elixir runs prescription drug coverage and a specialty pharmacy among other services.

 Rite Aid said MedImpact will serve as the “stalking horse bidder” in a court-supervised sale process.

-The drugstore chain also said it will continue to look at its stores and close underperforming locations.

-Jeffrey Stein, who heads a financial advisory firm, was appointed Rite Aid's CEO, replacing Elizabeth Burr, who was interim CEO and remains on Rite Aid's board.
+The company also said that Jeffrey Stein, who heads a financial advisory firm, was named CEO, replacing interim leader Elizabeth Burr.
 She had replaced Heyward Donigan, who left in January.

-Rite Aid earlier reported that its revenue fell to $5.7 billion in the fiscal quarter that ended June 3, down from $6.0 billion a year earlier, logging a net loss of $306.7 million.
+Rite Aid said Stein has experience working with companies that are undergoing financial restructuring.

 A few years ago, Rite Aid propped up its share price with a 1-for-20 reverse stock split that took more than a billion shares off the market.
 But the share price has slid for most of this year and tumbled back below $1 in August.
-The stock was at roughly 65 cents Monday morning.
+The stock last traded at roughly 65 cents.

 Earlier this month, Rite Aid notified the New York Stock Exchange that it was not in compliance with listing standards.
 During a grace period, the company’s stock continues to be listed and traded.